Mystics in Bali

-The film focuses on black magic and borrows from Southeast Asian folklore and Balinese mythology, specifically the Leyak and the Penanggalan, spirits that appear in the form of a flying head with organs and entrails still attached.
-The film has been called a cult classic of Indonesian horror cinema.
+Mystics in Bali follows an anthropologist named Cathy (Bastian) who travels to Bali to research black magic, eventually becoming the disciple of a witch and transforming into a bloodthirsty disembodied head, with her organs and entrails hanging from her neck.
+The film borrows elements from Southeast Asian folklore and Balinese mythology, including the Penanggalan and the Leyak respectively (the Leyak being Balinese, the Penanggalan being from Malaysian ghost myths), entities which have in common that they take the form of flying heads with innards still attached.

 Plot

-Catherine "Cathy" Kean is an American (or, depending on the dub, Australian) woman who travels to Bali to write a book about voodoo and black magic.
+Catherine "Cathy" Kean is a foreign anthropologist who travels to Bali to write a book about black magic.
 She learns of Leák magic from her lover Mahendra, who says that it is the most powerful form of black magic and that it can be used to kill.
 After attending a ceremonial ritual, Mahendra agrees to help Cathy study magic, and they share a kiss as an unknown woman watches from afar.
 The next night, after a brief thunderstorm, the two meet the cackling leader of the Leák cult, an old witch with long fingernails known as the Queen of the Leák.

 The Queen of the Leák shows the two her face, but says that her face changes every time she makes an appearance.
-Before departing, the Queen shakes hands with Cathy, and her severed arm is left in Cathy's grip.
-She drops it in fright, and the arm crawls a short distance and stops.
+Before departing, the Queen shakes hands with Cathy, only for the Queen to disappear with her severed arm left in Cathy's grip.
+Cathy drops it in fright, and the arm crawls a short distance and stops before vanishing.
 The following night, Cathy and Mahendra bring bottles of blood to quench the Queen's thirst.
 The Queen, revealing herself only as a prehensile tongue, orders Cathy to take off her skirt, and carves a spell into Cathy's upper thigh.
 The Queen demands that Cathy return the next night, and that Mahendra is not to join her.

 The next day, Cathy asks Mahendra to read the spell on her thigh, but he can only decipher the word "Leák".
 At midnight, wearing a tapis, Cathy ventures into the graveyard.
 The Queen appears, cackling, and Cathy laughs maniacally and dances with her, and they transform into pigs.
 Later, Mahendra's uncle, Machesse, teaches him mantras which can counteract Leák magic.
 Cathy tells Mahendra that she and the Queen could communicate telepathically, and that she envisioned destroying a wall of fire, which Mahendra says means that she killed someone somewhere.
 Cathy feels ill, but tells Mahendra that the Queen will cure her illness that night.
 In her meeting with the Queen that night, Cathy's head, organs, and entrails detach from her body.
-Now a floating vampiric head under the control of the Queen, Cathy's head flies into the home of a pregnant woman and sucks out the unborn baby from the mother's womb.
+Now a floating, disembodied head under the control of the Queen, Cathy's head flies into the home of a pregnant woman and devours the unborn baby from the mother's womb.